 Submit official transcripts from all colleges attended.
 Certified mid-term grades on college letterhead or by verifiable email sent to the program director are acceptable until final transcripts are available.

 If you are currently a PT/Rehab aide or tech, provide employment verification on your employer's letterhead.

 All qualified applicants will be ranking according to the ranking scale.

 Once the applications are reviewed and ranked, the top scoring applicants are chosen to move to the second step of the application process.
 Historically it has been the top 50% of ranked candidates who are interviewed.
 Students who are chosen for the interview are notified.
 The score for the interview is the average score of the interviewers.

 Admission to Carroll's PTA program is very competitive.
 For information regarding the program and its requirements, or if you have extensive education or experience, please contact the Program Director at 410-386-8259.

 All students are notified prior to the end of May.
-The highest ranking students are required to complete a writing assignment and an interview.
+The highest ranking students are required to complete an interview.

 If any of the original accepted students decline their seats in the program or fail to meet their spring or summer course requirements, the next eligible student on the waiting list is notified.